Welcome to this interactive tutorial on the R programming language. This tutorial runs in the learnr

 geom_boxplot()

-show all points.# Change the jittered boxplot so that the x-axis is cut and
+# Change the jittered boxplot so that the x-axis is cut and

 # the y-axis is price divided by carat